Firestar (Marvel Comics): One-shot and Young Allies

-Firestar continues her education while engaging in super heroics part-time.
-In her one-shot issue, she is wearing a long-haired red wig as her natural hair has not grown back yet.

 When the Bastards of Evil attack at the World Trade Center Ground Zero, she is the first of New York's heroes to respond.
-Shortly after, she is joined by Gravity, Nomad, Spider-Girl and Toro.
-The five heroes unite to defeat the menace, but are not taken seriously by the established teams (the Fantastic Four and Avengers) to arrive after the battle.

-The group worked to track down the Bastards of Evil, Firestar partnering with Gravity while the others pursued independent leads.
+Shortly after, she is joined by Gravity, Nomad, Spider-Girl, and Toro.
+The group works to track down the Bastards of Evil, Firestar partnering with Gravity while the others pursued independent leads.
 In addition to tracking the Bastards, Firestar and Gravity begin to patrol the city at night fighting street level crime.
-During this period, Angelica is dismissive of Nomad and Spider-Girl, which she later regrets as it wasn't that long ago that she was an adolescent super hero.
+During this period, Angelica is dismissive of Nomad and Spider-Girl, which she later regrets as it was not that long ago that she was an adolescent super hero.

-When Nomad and Spider-Girl are captured by the Bastards on their way to meet Gravity and Firestar, Angelica is able to use her microwave powers to track the Bastards and is able to drain the radiation that empowers them.
+When Nomad and Spider-Girl are captured by the Bastards of Evil, Angelica is able to use her microwave powers to track the Bastards and is able to drain the radiation that empowers them.
 With Gravity's help, she is able to expel the energy harmlessly into space.
 Nomad suggests that they remain together as the Young Allies, which everyone objects to, and they appear to go their separate ways.